MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meetings-policies-recording-and-transcription.md

 #### Recording expiration settings and Microsoft 365 retention policies in Microsoft Purview

 File retention takes precedence over file deletion.
-A meeting recording with a Purview retention policy cannot be deleted by a recording expiration policy until after the retention period is completed.
-For example, if you have a Purview retention policy that says a file will be kept for five years and a recording expiration policy set for 60 days, the recording expiration policy will delete the recording after five years.
+A Teams meeting recording with a Purview retention policy cannot be deleted by a Teams meeting recording expiration policy until after the retention period is completed.
+For example, if you have a Purview retention policy that says a file will be kept for five years and a Teams meeting recording expiration policy set for 60 days, the Teams meeting recording expiration policy will delete the recording after five years.

-If you have a recording expiration policy and Purview deletion policy with different deletion dates, the file will be deleted at the earliest of the two dates.
-For example, if you have a Purview deletion policy that says a file will be deleted after one year and a recording expiration set for 120 days, the recording expiration setting will delete the file after 120 days.
+If you have a Teams meeting recording expiration policy and Purview deletion policy with different deletion dates, the file will be deleted at the earliest of the two dates.
+For example, if you have a Purview deletion policy that says a file will be deleted after one year and a Teams meeting recording expiration set for 120 days, the Teams meeting recording expiration policy will delete the file after 120 days.

 #### Enforcement of file retention

 Files won’t be retained due to this feature or its settings.
-If a user with delete permissions attempts to delete a meeting recording that has an expiration setting, that user’s delete action will be executed.
+If a user with delete permissions attempts to delete a Teams meeting recording that has an expiration setting, that user’s delete action will be executed.

 ### Deletion of recordings